cdove99/jqfields/README.md

 Values that can be applied to the options include:

 - `getButtons`: So you can get your button values. _default: false_
 - `overwrite`: If there are multiple fields (excluding radio/checkbox) which have the same names, `true` will collect only the last available value, while `false` will collect all values as an Array.
-Single values are still returned in an Array. _default: false_
+Single values are still returned in an Array. _default: true_

 ```javascript
 // Any selected element